 - Be sure to take a good look at a trail map of the Deep Creek area before you go that way so you are familiar with the area!

 - If you have extra time, be sure to check out the town of Bryson City or Cherokee while you are in the area!
 Such a fun little place to explore!

 - Make sure to take time to laugh and create memories exploring together as a family!
 And don’t forget to take plenty of pictures along the way!

 So what about you, have you been to the Deep Creek area before?
-Have you hiked to the waterfalls?
+Have you hiked to the Deep Creek waterfalls?
 Which one is your favorite?
 And if you go try this adventure, be sure to let us know what you think!
-We would love to hear your thoughts!

 More related articles: